somnathmukherjee96/design-patterns/README.md

 ![img.png](img.png)

 5. **Singleton Pattern** - The single design pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to this instance.

+## Behavioral Design Patterns

+1. **Strategy Design Pattern** - The Strategy Design Pattern is a behavioral design pattern that enables selecting an algorithm's behavior at runtime.
+Instead of implementing a single algorithm directly, code receives runtime instructions about which of a family of algorithms to use.

+How It Works:
+ - Strategy Interface (PaymentStrategy): This interface defines the common method pay that all concrete strategies must implement.
+ - Concrete Strategies (CreditCardPayment, PayPalPayment, BankTransferPayment): These classes implement the PaymentStrategy interface, each providing its own algorithm for processing a payment.
+ - Context (PaymentContext): This class uses a PaymentStrategy to execute the payment.
+The strategy can be set at runtime, allowing the context to use different algorithms as needed.
+ - Client (ClientApplication): The client code demonstrates how to use the context and switch between different payment strategies dynamically.